astropy/reproject/docs/celestial.rst

 * ``'nearest-neighbor'``: zeroth order interpolation
 * ``'bilinear'``: first order interpolation

+One can also enable a rescaling of output pixel values to conserve flux by using the ``conserve_flux`` flag.

 Additionally, one can control the calculation of the Jacobian used in this algorithm with the ``center_jacobian`` flag.
 The Jacobian matrix represents how